 We could have a healthcare system that offers equal and better care for all, as opposed to the present multitiered entity, with all of its attendant problems.

 In the United States we now have a five-tiered health care system: the uninsured, Medicaid, Medicare, private insurance and those on the exchanges with narrow networks and increasingly unaffordable deductions.
 The uninsured and Medicaid patients, as discussed in chapter 8, have the greatest problems in terms of access and poor health outcomes.
 Some Medicare patients are also experiencing access problems that will substantially worsen if the decreases in reimbursement included in the Affordable Care Act (ACA) actually take place.[ix]
-Patients with private insurance have the best access, although with the advent of the ACA, insurance companies are limiting hospital and physician choice along with increasing deductibles in order to control costs. [x] The cost of health care and the complexity of the present system must also be addressed.
+Patients with private insurance have the best access, although with the advent of the ACA, insurance companies are limiting hospital and physician choice along with increasing deductibles in order to control costs. [x] The cost of health care and the complexity of the present system must also be addressed according to the insurance experts at NY health insurance.

 Solution: A voluntary program for all Americans—uninsured, Medicaid, Medicare, and privately insured—to enable anyone who wishes to forgo third-party-dominated healthcare.
 Citizens could choose between their present plans or a health savings account (HSA), funded by a universally available refundable tax credit increasing with age from the federal government and high-deductible health insurance plan (HDHP).[xi]